kubernetes-sigs/cluster-api-provider-azure/templates/flavors/README.md

     }
 }
 ```
-After having the tilt-settings.json, follow these two steps to deploy a workload cluster
+After updating tilt-settings.json, follow these two steps to deploy a workload cluster:

-1. ``tilt up`` in the root of cluster-api-provider-azure repo.
+1. Run ``make tilt up`` in the root of cluster-api-provider-azure repo.
 Note that the tilt-settings.json also resides here in the
 root of this repo.
-After this, press `space` to open the tilt UI in browser.
+After tilt has initialized, press `space` to open the tilt web UI in a browser.
 See the following example:
    ![plot](../../docs/book/theme/tilt-up.png)
 2. Once your browser is open, click the clockwise arrow icon ⟳ on a resource listed.
 For example, `default` to deploy a default flavor.
    ![plot](../../docs/book/theme/flavour-deploy-from-ui.png)